 It goes without saying, everything is better when it’s in season.
 It’s even better if you live in a place where a wide variety of delicious ingredients grow.
 But there are some summer ingredients that we want to eat all year round.
 Instead of eating tasteless alternatives like greenhouse crops or canned food, you can save the tomatoes, aubergines and green vegetables you bought when in season and freeze them.
 Freeze the summer just like Han Solo in Star Wars!

 I recently brought rhubarb all the way from Copenhagen to Istanbul.
 Rhubarb is a juicy, sour vegetable, ranging in colour from pink to auburn and is sold as long stalks.
 You can’t find it in Turkey but because its closest relative, the Syrian rhubarb, does not have the same flavour, it’s worth the trouble.
 Due to its tartness, rhubarb pairs well with desserts and jams.
 I tossed it into my bag to use it in pies but I froze it because I was not going to use it straight away.
 What a mistake!
 A few weeks later, I woke up thinking about a delicious rhubarb pie I wanted to make.
-I took the frozen rhubarb out of the freezer and left it to thaw.
+I took the frozen rhubarb out of the freezer and left it to defrost.
 Two hours later, what I had was something so soft and mushy it was completely unfit for making a pie.
-The best I could have done with it was make a soup.
+The best I could have done with it was prepare a soup.
 The end result was not that bad but I couldn’t stop myself from researching how to properly freeze rhubarb.
 The secret is to chop it up and freeze it on a tray.
 This way, the rhubarb maintains its form and doesn’t absorb water.
 I learned my lesson.

 There are some things to pay attention to when freezing vegetables and fruits.
 First, the ingredients must be as fresh as possible and you shouldn’t wait too long to freeze them after you buy them.
 Freezing changes the texture of the fruit or vegetable.
 It will not be as crisp as when it is fresh but you can still use it for cooking.
 After washing, you have to drain and dry it thoroughly using a towel or salad spinner.
 If you don’t, the water that’s left on the fruit or vegetable will form ice crystals.